danithered/agrn/README.md

     - The commands can be timed by stages (NEM CSAK AZ `ActionSwitch` COMMAND LEHET IDŐZÍTVE?).
 After the commands, an '@' sign invokes a timer.
 If applied, this timer executes the command at a specific stage.
 The program checks at the beginning of each iteration step which stage is expressed at most, based on their Pearson correlation coefficients ($r$).
 If the highest $r$ values exceeds a treshold value, the corresponding command will be executed.
 The structure of the timer is as follows: `command @ stage delay treshold`, where:
         - `command`: The command (with arguments) to be timed.
         - `stage` (character / integer): The name (or number) of the stage in which the command is to be executed.
-        - `delay` (double - optional): The time interval that the system spent in a given stage after which the command is to be executed.
+        - `delay` (double - optional): The time that the system spent in a given stage after which the command is to be executed.
 Its default value is zero (immediate response).
-        - `threshold` (double - optional): Pearson correlation coefficient threshold value which has to be exceeded for a stage to be considered "dominant".
+        - `threshold` (double - optional): Pearson correlation coefficient threshold value which has to be exceeded with respect to a stage to be considered "dominant".
 Its default value is 0.95.

 ## Rcpp wrapper

 For the results to be immediately plotted, we have provided an R wrapper.
-To use it recent version of [R](https://cran.r-project.org/) has to be installed with packages *Rcpp*, *ggplot2*, *BH* and *tidyr*.
-For usage see the src/plot.R file.
+To use it, the recent version of [R](https://cran.r-project.org/) has to be installed with the *Rcpp*, *ggplot2*, *BH* and *tidyr* R packages.
+For more detailed information on the usage of the wrapper, see the src/plot.R file.